GrantRedfield/SemesterProject/Final_Report.md

 ![](https://github.com/GrantRedfield/SemesterProject/blob/6023f548491ef7a7e742a89e84bfdf54855ba930/WorkWeekCountry.png)

-Most events have occured in the red box, typically in the middle east, where a work week is usually Sunday through Thursday, or a Saturday through Thursday.
+Most events have occured in the red box, typically in the Middle East, where a work week is usually Sunday through Thursday, or a Saturday through Thursday.
 This coincides with the fact that Fridays are the weekend, and the least affected by a terrorist attack.

 ## Attacks Over Time by Location